muskmetaverse/musk-sc/README.md

 - make sure you have bnb balance in your wallet for deployment.
 Receive test bnb value from page: https://testnet.binance.org/faucet-smart
 - change private key in file .private_key.testnet
 - run bellow command:
-$ truffle migrate --network testnet
+$ truffle migrate --reset --network testnet

 # mainnet
 - make sure you have bnb balance in your wallet for deployment.